-Keeping with the theme of printing and letterpress I made my own letter blocks for the tray spelling out one of my favourite Christmas phrases.
-“Pa Rum Pum Pum Pum” from the chorus of the “The Little Drummer Boy”
+Keeping with the theme of printing and letterpress, I made my own letter blocks for the tray.
+I used them to spell out one of my favourite Christmas phrases, “Pa Rum Pum Pum Pum” from the chorus of “The Little Drummer Boy“.

 What You Need to Style A Vintage Printers Tray